Skip to main content

 Prerequisites: Install pflow before continuing.

-Claude Desktop connects to pflow via MCP server.
-This gives Claude access to pflow’s workflow discovery and execution tools.
+Claude Desktop connects to pflow via MCP server — giving Claude access to workflow discovery and the ability to run workflows directly.

 pflow is currently verified to work on macOS.
 Windows and Linux support is coming soon.